 With the advent of drones that pack some serious photography equipment, taking incredible aerial photos and highly engaging videos is no longer the exclusive domain of professional photographers.
-As long as you have the right equipment plus considering these 10 tips for shooting drone photos, you should be able to capture really amazing shots.
+As long as you have the right drone and drone accessories plus considering these 10 tips for shooting drone photos, you should be able to capture really amazing shots.

-There are very strict rules about flying unmanned aerial systems, especially those that exceed the 0.55-pound weight limit that requires FAA registration.
+There are very strict law when flying drones or any kind of unmanned aerial systems, especially those that exceed the 0.55-pound weight limit that requires FAA registration.
 Also, there are certain areas or locations that you are strictly prohibited from flying a drone.

 Unless you’re interested in weather or storm photography, it pays to know and be updated of the prevailing weather.
 Your drone is not a full-sized aircraft that can withstand hurricane-force winds, snowstorm, or blizzard, regardless of how ‘weatherproof’ it can be.

 Light is a photographer’s best buddy in capturing the message of a subject.
 Unfortunately, many drone fliers tend to disregard lighting in their images.
 Depending on the angle of your drone’s camera, you can have an entire scene washed in sunlight or blanketed in shadows.

 5. Plan Where You’re Going To Shoot Aerial Photos

 Serious photographers are not content with merely snapping pictures of scenes or subjects that are available to them.
 True photographers pay particular attention to their subject such that they spend a lot of time planning where they can best shoot such a subject.

 Whatever you do, don’t save your images in JPEG file format as many of the digital image information will already be lost during its compression.
 A better format is RAW as it gives you superior latitude in making the necessary corrections afterwards.